Mature Masculine

 Someone must initiate repair.
 Often, both people wait.
 Both feel wronged.
 Both want the other to reach out first.
 Days become weeks.
 Weeks become months.
 The rupture calcifies into estrangement.

 The Healer goes first.
 Not because he was less hurt.
 Not because the other deserves it.
 He goes first because the relationship matters more than his pride.
-He goes first because waiting costs more than moving.
+He goes first because unprocessed hurt and broken connections are energetically costly and diminish our power.

 Going first feels vulnerable.
-It feels unfair.
+It often feels unfair.
 We risk rejection.
 We risk having our olive branch thrown back in our face.
 But consider the alternative: permanent distance from someone who once mattered.
+An untended wound in our field of care.
 A door that stays closed forever because no one would knock.

-The man who can go first has power.
+The man who goes first has power.
 He is not controlled by his wounded ego.
 He chooses connection over being right.
 This is not weakness.
-This is the strength of a man who knows what he values and acts accordingly.
+This is the strength of a man who knows what he values and acts on it.

 The Gift of Rupture

-Paradoxically, repaired ruptures often create stronger bonds than connections that never broke at all.
-The act of repair demonstrates: "This relationship matters enough to work for.
-I am willing to face discomfort for us.
-We can survive difficulty together and emerge closer."
+Repaired ruptures often create stronger bonds than connections that never broke.
+The act of repair says: "This relationship matters enough to work for.
+I will face discomfort for us.
+We can survive difficulty and come out closer."

 Children who experience rupture and repair with caregivers develop more security than children who experience no rupture at all.
-The message becomes clear: "Things can go wrong and still be okay.
-We can come back to each other after difficulty and find renewed connection."
+The message lands: "Things can go wrong and still be okay.
+We can come back to each other after difficulty."

-Every repaired rupture becomes evidence: this relationship can hold difficulty and transform it into deeper connection and trust.
+Every repaired rupture becomes evidence that the relationship can hold difficulty and transform it into deeper trust.

 The Healer's Role

 But his primary work remains his own relationships.
-The Healer who cannot repair his own ruptures has no business facilitating others'.
-His credibility comes from lived experience: "I know this territory intimately.
-I have walked it myself and found the way through difficult terrain."
+The Healer who cannot repair his own ruptures has no business helping others with theirs.
+His credibility comes from having done it himself: "I know this territory because I've been lost in it and found my way back."

 "It is not our job to remain whole.
 We came to lose our leaves like the trees, and be born again, drawing up from the great roots."